New Zealand government response to the COVID-19 pandemic: May 2022

 During the 2022 New Zealand budget release on 19 May, the Government confirmed that it would close down the COVID-19 Recovery and Relief Fund (CRRF) and allocate the remaining NZ$3.2 billion to other areas.
 NZ$1.2 billion would be retained for immediate COVID-19 public health needs.
 In addition, the Government allocated a total of NZ$473 from the 2002 budget for purchasing and distributing a possible fourth dose of the COVID-19 vaccine.

 June 2022

 On 16 June, Covid-19 Response Minister Dr. Ayesha Verrall announced that pre-departure COVID-19 test requirements for all travellers would be lifted from 20 June 2022.
 However, travellers would still be required to test on the first and fifth days after arriving in New Zealand.

-On 30 June, Verrall confirmed that New Zealand would remain at the Orange setting of the COVID-19 "traffic light" system due to rising case numbers.
+On 30 June, Verrall confirmed that New Zealand would remain at the orange setting of the "traffic light" system due to rising case numbers.
 The COVID-19 surge was also complicated by the seasonal flu, which together placed a strain on the country's hospitals.

 July 2022

 On 14 July, Verrall announced that the Government would provide free masks and rapid antigen test kits to anyone requesting them.
 In addition, the Government would make it easier for higher risk patients including the elderly to access drugs including paxlovid, molnupiravir, and remdesivir.
-Tourists are now allowed back into New Zealand but only if vaccinated.